 You have many legal responsibilities to comply with as a landlord, including:

-- safety of gas and electrical appliances that you supply
+- safety of gas and electrical appliances you supply

-- fire safety of furniture and furnishings that you supply
+- fire safety of furniture and furnishings you supply

 - providing an Energy Performance Certificate for the property

-- protecting your tenant’s deposit in a government-approved scheme
+- protecting your tenants’ deposits in a government-approved scheme

-- checking your tenant has the right to rent your property if it’s in England
+- checking your tenants have the right to rent your property if it’s in England.

 Rent Smart Wales

-Alternatively, they will be able to appoint a licensed agent to manage the property on their behalf.
+Alternatively, they’ll be able to appoint a licensed agent to manage the property on their behalf.